KoDa-project/KoDaWebSite/content/koda/_index.md

 To access the KoDa data the user has to interact via the [KoDa API](https://api.koda.trafiklab.se/KoDa/api/v2/swagger/).
 The KoDa API allows the user to access the raw static and real time GTFS data via special API calls.

+But inorder to gain acccess to the data the user has to request an API key from Trafiklab.
+This can be done via the [Trafiklabs access key portal] (https://www.trafiklab.se/hur-gor-jag)

 # KoDa Database

 The raw GTFS and GTFS-rt data has been downloaded from [trafiklab.se](https://www.trafiklab.se/) and stored in its raw original GTFS format but the data has also been imported into a [Cassandra](https://cassandra.apache.org/) database.